 When it comes to smart home technology, Amazon is one of the market leaders, and testing the Amazon Fire TV Cube it is easy to see why.

 The Fire TV Cube combines the best elements of using an Amazon Echo smart speaker – namely being able to turn your TV on and off with your voice – with streaming 4K Ultra HD content.
+Keep in mind that you’ll also need a 4K-ready television – you can read our what is a 4K TV article for more about this.

-A smart TV stick or device like the Fire TV Cube is a brilliant option for those who don’t already have an Echo smart speaker and want to make their home “smarter”.
+A streaming stick or device like the Fire TV Cube is a brilliant option for those who don’t already have an Echo smart speaker and want to make their home “smarter”.
 Or, for those who already have a number of Amazon subscriptions such as Prime Video, Audible or Amazon Music Unlimited and want a port of call for all of them.

 - What is Fire TV Cube?